The Dual Calendar Systems of Arcadia | Blood of the Wild Gods

 She became known as Athea the Weaver of Stars, using gifted siren bones as conductors to gather star essence and weave prophecies.
 She speaks of future events in present tense, seeing constellation patterns that will eventually form in the empty sky.

 "Twelve stories.
 Twelve turnings.
-Three written in light, nine await their time."
+Four written in light, eight await their time."

 When human astronomers sought to create their calendar after Thainos's death, they consulted Athea.
 Through her siren-bone needles, she touched the night sky and named each month for the constellations she saw—both those existing and those yet to come.
 The Common Calendar thus became not just a measure of time, but a map of prophecy written across the heavens.